emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 Devices
 ===========

 Emscripten supports registering arbitrary device drivers composed of a device id and a set of unique stream callbacks.
-Once a driver has been registered with :js:func:`FS.registerDevice`, a device node (acting as an interface between the device and the filesystem) can be created to reference it with :js:func`FS.mkdev`.
+Once a driver has been registered with :js:func:`FS.registerDevice`, a device node (acting as an interface between the device and the filesystem) can be created to reference it with :js:func:`FS.mkdev`.
 Any stream referencing the new node will inherit the stream callbacks registered for the device, making all of the high-level FS operations transparently interact with the device.